coursekevin/arlatentsde/README.md

 ### Installing the package

-The package can be installed through PyPI:
+The package can be installed from PyPI:

 ```bash
 pip install arlatentsde